PrEP Quick Guide

 • After confirming no clinical or laboratory evidence of HIV infection, discontinue PEP and transition to selected PrEP medication option: see next section for individualized decision-making regarding medication selection.

-• Transition to the recommended HIV testing schedule as outlined in CDC’s PrEP Guidelines; testing schedules differ by PrEP medication used.
-Additional/more frequent HIV testing may be considered if there is clinical concern for HIV acquisition in the setting of recent PEP/PrEP use: for example, some PrEP experts recommend a repeat HIV test after the first month of PrEP use in persons who transitioned from PEP to PrEP.
+• Transition to the recommended HIV testing schedule; testing schedules differ by PrEP medication used.
+Additional/more frequent HIV testing may be considered if there is clinical concern for HIV acquisition in the setting of recent PEP/PrEP use: for example, some PrEP experts recommend a repeat HIV test after the first month of PrEP use (particularly for people who transitioned from PEP to PrEP).
+See summary tables below outlining recommendations for laboratory testing for people starting (or taking) PrEP.

 Medication Options and Dosing